Proper Storage, Handling, and Shipping of Influenza Vaccine

 - Store vaccine on the middle shelves and two to three inches from the walls of the refrigerator.

-- Don’t store vaccine on the top or floor of the refrigerator.
+- Don’t store vaccine on the top shelf or floor of the refrigerator.

 - Keep vaccine away from the cold air vent in the refrigerator compartment.